maxschuster/Vaadin-ColorPickerField/README.md

 # ColorPickerField Add-on for Vaadin 7

 ColorPickerField is an UI component add-on for Vaadin 7.
+It implements the Field interface and makes it possible to bind a datasource to a color picker

 ## Online demo

-Try the add-on demo at <url of the online demo>
+Try the add-on demo at https://maxschuster.jelastic.servint.net/ColorPickerField/

 ## Download release